becky-yu02/Mid-Term-Project-Dance-Studio-Reservations/README.md

 - **Update reservations**: Edit an existing reservation.
 - **Delete reservations**: Delete and remove a reservation.

+Various validation rules and constraints are also included:
+All fields on the create/edit forms need to be filled out, start time should be before the end time, and reservation room and times can't overlap with one another.

 ## Repository Structure
 - `README.md` - Project documentation
 - `frontend/`
+  - `favicon.ico` - a favicon of a woman dancing
-  - `index.html` - Main HTML page for the web interface
+  - `index.html` - Main HTML page for the web structure and interface
   - `main.js` - JavaScript file for frontend interactions and API calls
   - `style.css` - CSS file for styling the page and buttons

 - `main.py` - FastAPI application
-- `reservation.py` - Reservation model
+- `reservation.py` - Reservation model using Pydantic
 - `reservation_routes.py` - FastAPI CRUD routes
 - `requirements.txt` - Python dependencies